tekapo/wp_oreore_set/wp-content/plugins/automatic-updater/readme.txt

 1. Subscribe to the [RSS feed](http://plugins.trac.wordpress.org/log/automatic-updater?limit=100&mode=stop_on_copy&format=rss) to be notified of changes

 == Changelog ==

+= 0.9.1 =
+* UPDATED: Language POT file
+* UPDATED: German (de_DE) translation.
+Props [Alexander Pfabel](http://alexander.pfabel.de/)
+* UPDATED: Dutch (nl_NL) translation.
+Props Trifon Rijksen
+* FIXED: If the `svn up` output was empty, don't send an update email
+* FIXED: Removed pass-by-reference, it's too old school for @wonderboymusic
+* FIXED: The settings link was incorrect in Multisite

+= 0.9 =
+* ADDED: Warning when Better WP Security is hiding update info
+* ADDED: Warning when the user can't update directly, but hasn't defined S/FTP login details
+* ADDED: AUTOMATIC_UPDATER_DISABLED wp-config option, for forcing updates to never happen
+* ADDED: Sanity check to make sure the plugin isn't accessed directly
+* CHANGED: For nightly build upgrade notification emails, include the build numbers
+* UPDATED: Tested up to WordPress 3.6
+* FIXED: Don't send a notification email if the core upgrade didn't change versions (ie, a nightly build with no changes)
+* FIXED: Settings page CSS wasn't loading if the plugin was installed in a symlink directory
+* FIXED: Themes and plugins in non-writeable directories weren't being highlighted correctly on the settings page
+* FIXED: Core upgrade retry emails were not showing the correct retry limit
+* FIXED: Nightly core upgrades can sometimes repeat more than once every 24 hours

 = 0.8.5 =
 * FIXED: Disable email notifications option was being set, but not showing up as set